the Florence Project is hiring an

 Demonstrated commitment to advocating for indigent immigrant clients in a respectful and empowering way, zealous support of the Florence Project’s mission, and displays a commitment to diversity and inclusion.

-Must be comfortable working with stories related to individuals with criminal convictions and/or traumatic life experiences.
+Must be comfortable working with clients with criminal convictions.

 Exhibits high ethical standards and the ability to maintain confidentiality.